Some key points to highlight about the current smartphone market to keep in mind as your company determines its mobility strategy:

 These are just some very obvious ideas.
 Once we begin a conversation with a company we are always able to transform their business strategy, unique cultural values, strengths and weaknesses into a mobile first offering that creates a significant market advantage for them and unleashes new forms of value.

 And with mobile hardware maturing, the investment companies make in their mobile solutions now will experience a much longer shelf life requiring smaller continuous deliveries to maintain their service and improve and adapt.
 The buzz right now is all about AI, VR, Voice, bots and so forth, but it misses that there’s a whole portfolio of incredible technology that is mature, tried and tested – waiting to be exploited by enterprises in new and meaningful ways for their employees and customers.

-Allen Smith, Managing Director, DMI Nordics
+Managing Director of DMI Nordics

 “The Next Big Thing in Smartphones?
 The Software”, The Wall St. Journal; 11 January 2017